JurgenVanGorp/Home-Assistant-on-Raspberry-Pi-Native/README.md

+Guide creation date: 27-Oct-2021
 # Step 2: Native Home-Assistant installation on a Raspberry Pi
 Native Home Assistant installation on a Raspberry Pi without using the Docker image.

+## PREREQUISITES

+Before starting here, make sure you have a Raspberry Pi with a basic Raspbian OS installed.
+You can follow [Step 1: setting up the Raspberry Pi](https://github.com/JurgenVanGorp/Step1-Setting-up-the-Raspberry-Pi) if you still need to do that.

 ## ASSUMPTIONS

 * You have some experience with Raspberry Pi (further also abbreviated to RPi because I'm lazy).
-Installing Home Assistant (further also abbreviated to HH for the same reason) with Docker is easier, but you have less control.
+Installing Home Assistant (further also abbreviated to HH for the same reason) [with Docker is easier to set up](https://www.home-assistant.io/installation/raspberrypi/).
+However, we will install our own drivers later on.
-* Beware: this installation instruction was written on 30-Oct-2021.
-Time change, and this information may be outdated when you read it.
+* Beware: this installation instruction was updated on 30-Oct-2021.
+Times change, and this information may be outdated when you read it.
 * This instruction was created using a Raspberry Pi 3 B+
-* You have the Raspberry installed native with e.g. the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and the Raspbian OS.
-  * For performance reasons I recommend to install the Raspberry Pi OS Lite (i.e. without the graphical interface)

 ## Why installing Home-Assistant Native on a Raspberry Pi?